scoopex/puppet-kitchen_template/README.md

   * puppet template with demo code which installs a lighthttpd
   * convenient development environment
-    * which downloads and creates a ubuntu xenial image in a virtualbox environment
+    * download and create a ubuntu and debian image in a virtualbox environment
+    * download and create a ubuntu docker image
-    * basic installation of puppet 4 client
+    * basic installation of puppet 4/5 client
     * automatic installation of puppet modules specified in the "Puppetfile"
-  * serverspec tests are executed in the environment
+  * check the setup using serverspec tests executed in the environment

+Why do i need that?

+  * reduce the need to develop on production anymore<BR>
+    (sometimes you still need this)
+  * test multiple variants of a setup on different operating systems
+  * prevent timeconsuming and git history polluting commit/push cycles
+  * easily test defined combinations of modules/roles
+  * provide convenient test setups for system development
+  * integrate automated tests to your ci-pipeline (i.e. jenkins)
+  * reduce resource overhead by simply throwing away outdated setups
+  * Execute tests remotely end very time efficient on AWS/EC2, Openstack, Vagrant, ...

 Resources
 ---------